ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ## 8.6 Can you see and can you connect to the resources from different Namespaces?

-By default, Pods in different Namespaces can communicate by IP.
+By default, pods in different namespaces can communicate by IP.

 ![image](https://github.com/user-attachments/assets/882ba2b3-e810-4d4e-935c-0fdf4b3e9277)

-They can also communicate with FQDN if `service` is configured.
+They can also communicate with FQDN if a `service` is configured.

 # References